google/fuzzer-test-suite/engine-comparison/tutorial/abTestingTutorial.md

 ```shell
 cat FTS/engine-comparison/tutorial/config/lf-vanilla
 ```
-This configuration sets libFuzzer as the fuzzing engine and also instructs the testing framework to run libFuzzer with the `-timeout=25` option.  `-timeout=25` is analogous to AFL's `-t 25000`.
+This configuration sets `fsanitize_fuzzer` as the fuzzing engine, which tells the framework to use libFuzzer's default `-fsanitize=fuzzer` flag for coverage instrumentation.
+The second line instructs the testing framework to run libFuzzer with the `-timeout=25` option.  `-timeout=25` is analogous to AFL's `-t 25000`.

 ### Experiment Parameters